lou-lan/infra/docs/getting-started/quickstart.md

 kubectl get service infra-server -o jsonpath="{.status.loadBalancer.ingress[*]['ip', 'hostname']}" -w
 ```

+{% callout type="info" %}
-> Note: It may take a few minutes for the LoadBalancer to be provisioned for the Infra server
+It may take a few minutes for the LoadBalancer to be provisioned for the Infra server
+{% /callout %}

 Login to the Infra server using the hostname above and follow the prompt to create your admin account: